Table of Contents

 - As you unpack, label each component: Using painter’s tape and a marker, label each panel with the terms “left side,” “top,” “face frame,” and so on, following the layout in your handbook.
 This reduces misunderstandings and keeps pieces that look alike from being confused.

-- Utilize clamps to maintain alignment: Clamps are necessary for glue-ups and face frame fastening to keep everything square and tight while you apply or let the adhesive dry.
+- Utilize clamps to maintain alignment: Clamps are necessary for glue-ups.
+They use a face frame fastening to keep everything square and tight while you apply or let the adhesive dry.
 It can be very beneficial to have a few corner clamps and bar clamps on hand.

-- If necessary, pre-drill pilot holes: Although many RTA base cabinets are pre-drilled, you might need to add drilling-intensive hardware or handles.
+- Pre-drill pilot holes: Many RTA base cabinets are pre-drilled.
+If yours are not, you might need to add drilling-intensive hardware or handles.
 Small pilot holes should always be pre-drilled to prevent material breaking or cracking.

-- Avoid working alone unless absolutely necessary: Having a second pair of hands helps expedite the process, particularly when lifting heavy frames or aligning huge panels, even if the instructions state that it is a one-person job.
+- Avoid working alone unless absolutely necessary: Having a second pair of hands helps.
+Teamwork makes the dream work.
+With help, you expedite the process.
+Lifting heavy frames or aligning huge panels becomes easy.
+Take help, even if the instructions state that it is a one-person job.

 - Take occasional pauses: Do this to verify alignment by standing back and examining your cabinet from various perspectives.
 Checking for gaps, uneven panels, or subtle tilts for a few minutes can save hours of work later.

-Although do-it-yourself projects can be rewarding, there are instances when hiring a professional is the best course of action.
-By knowing when to delegate, you can avoid expensive errors and create a beautiful look for your kitchen.
+Do-it-yourself projects are rewarding only when they do not cause stress.
+There are times when taking professional help is the best option.
+You can avoid expensive errors and create a beautiful look for your kitchen.

-- Your kitchen’s dimensions are tricky: It can be very challenging to align cabinets correctly if your walls or floors are uneven, sloping, or out of square, which is common in older homes.
+- Your kitchen’s dimensions are tricky: For beginners it is challenging to align cabinets correctly.
+It can happen if your walls or floors are uneven, sloping, or out of square.
+This problem is common in older homes.
 An expert installer has the equipment and skills necessary to make accurate changes.

-- You’re altering the electrical or plumbing system: Drilling through cabinets to fit around outlets or pipes requires accuracy.
+- You’re altering the electrical or plumbing system: You need to be precise while drilling through cabinets to fit around outlets or pipes.
 A single incorrect cut can irreparably damage the cabinet.
-Experts are aware of the precise locations and methods for making changes without sacrificing structural soundness.
+Experts are aware of the precise locations and methods for making changes.
+They avoid structural damage.

-- You lack the necessary time or energy: Even for experienced do-it-yourselfers, assembling and installing all the cabinets in a kitchen can take several days.
-Hiring a professional can be a huge stress reliever, whether you’re balancing work, family, or a stressful renovation schedule.
+- You lack the necessary time or energy: Even for seasoned assemblers, organizing and putting up cabinets in a kitchen can take several days.
+Conversely, a professional can be a huge stress reliever, whether you’re balancing work, family, or a stressful renovation schedule.

-- You want a luxurious, immaculate finish: Professional installers can accomplish flawless joins, aligned doors, and clean finishes that enhance the finished appearance if you’ve invested in high-end cabinets and want everything to seem showroom-perfect.
+- You want a luxurious, immaculate finish: Professionals can get flawless joints, aligned doors, and clean finishes.
+These enhance the finished appearance if you’ve invested in high-end cabinets and want everything to seem showroom-perfect.

 - You’re already feeling overwhelmed: If you start assembling and feel overwhelmed, it’s better to stop and get assistance rather than risk making expensive mistakes.